 Since January 1, 2019, Burundi's Ministry of Health has reported nearly 6 million malaria cases (out of a total population of approximately 12 million), with more than 1,800 deaths.

 WHO certification of malaria elimination, 1955–2021: Countries with at least 3 consecutive years of zero indigenous cases are eligible to apply for a WHO certification of malaria-free status.

 GSK is a science-led global healthcare company with a special purpose: to help people do more, feel better, live longer.
-For further information, please visit GSK.
+Our approach to Pharmaceutical Research and Development (R&D) focuses on science related to the immune system, the use of human genetics, and advanced technologies, and is driven by the multiplier effect of Science x Technology x Culture.
+2020 Annual Report; For further information, please visit GSK.

 Mosquirix RTS,S/AS01e Malaria Vaccine Indication

 About 2,000 cases of malaria are diagnosed in the United States annually, mostly in returned travelers, says the U.S. CDC.
-Travelers to sub-Saharan Africa have the greatest risk of both getting malaria and dying from their infection.
+Travelers to sub-Saharan Africa have the most significant risk of both getting malaria and dying from their infection.

 Mosquirix RTS,S/AS01e Malaria Vaccine Dosage